rachel-r-han/rachel-r-han.github.io/field-research.md

 ## 02 — Narrative Structure & Emotional Orientation

-How do museums and memorial spaces guide historical interpretation and emotional experience?
+How do museums, exhibitions, and memorial spaces guide historical interpretation?

+This theme explores how storytelling methods influence visitors' understanding and emotional responses toward history.

 <a href="/research-narrative/">